open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 ### Framework agreement's `method`

-Here are the possible values for `FrameworkAgreement.method`, and common synonyms:
+Here are the possible values for a framework agreement's `method` field, and common synonyms:

 - withoutReopeningCompetition: call-offs
 - withReopeningCompetition: mini-competitions